OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 b.
 To view the source code, open the [project folder (Solution/MapViewer)](../Solution/MapViewer/) in your code editor.
 If you don't have a code editor, you can [view it in the browser here](../Solution/MapViewer).
 You don't need to change the code, however, until the next exercise.

 c.
-If you don't have developer tools installed, you can find the finished solution package in the [Solution/MapViewerPackages/Exercise 4](../Solution/MapViewerPackages/Exercise%204) folder. download the map-viewer.sppkg file and skip to Step 2.
+If you don't have developer tools installed, you can find the finished solution package in the [Solution/MapViewerPackages/Exercise 4](../Solution/MapViewerPackages/Exercise%204) folder.
+Download the map-viewer.sppkg file and skip to Step 2.

 If you do have developer tools installed, open a command line program and and browse to the MapViewer folder.